 1914 Junior Eight – Three members of this crew died in WWI

 Unfortunately the First World War broke out and there was very little rowing for the next few years.
 Jack and many others traded their rowing togs for the A.I.F. uniform.
 Jack proved himself a good soldier, rose to the rank of sergeant and was awarded the Military Medal.
+[His grandson Lachlan McLean advises that his award was the DCM (Distinguished Conduct Medal) as gazetted August 1918.]
 We have been impressed by his talks at our Anzac Day Services where he was a regular attendant.